 Users must migrate to OAuth2.
 See migration guide at /docs/oauth-migration

 The ! after the scope or BREAKING CHANGE: in the footer triggers a MAJOR bump.
+Document the breaking change in the commit body and it lands in the changelog, so the person hitting the breakage gets the migration note for free.

 Pre-release Versions